tslmy/tts/README.md

 Something to note:

 - The Dockerfile in this repo is for the URL-to-audio web server only.
 It still requires the [`synesthesiam/docker-mozillatts`][mz] image to be running in a container.
 Therefore, although you can manually set up the 2 containers, the Docker Compose way is always going to be easier.
-- It uses Gunicorn instead of the vanilla Flask server.
+- It uses Gunicorn instead of the vanilla Sanic HTTP server.

 The containers work together like this: